graphicsdesk/everything/README.md

 # Everything

-A list of all our data and graphics reporting.
+A list of all our data and visual reporting.

 _“Graphics in their best can really inspire a sense of awe.” —Amanda Cox_